gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 [Jikkou](https://www.jikkou.io/) is a GitOps-style command-line tool for managing Kafka resources — topics, ACLs, schema subjects, consumer groups — as versioned, declarative YAML files.
 Instead of running `kafka-topics.sh` commands by hand, you describe the desired state once in a spec file and let Jikkou reconcile the cluster to match it.
 Jikkou only changes what differs from the spec, so re-applying the same file is always safe (idempotent).

-In this platform Kafka is configured with `auto.create.topics.enable = false`, which means every topic we product to must exist before the simulator starts.
+In this platform Kafka is configured with `auto.create.topics.enable = false`, which means every topic we produce to must exist before the simulator starts.
 Jikkou is the right tool for this: it lets you keep the topic definitions in source control alongside the rest of the workshop and recreate them reliably in any environment.

 ### The topic spec file